Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 Is alpha-gal syndrome a reportable disease in New York?

-Not yet officially, but it's close.
-Legislation (A.11328/S.10340) requiring the state to add it to the reportable disease list passed the Assembly and Senate unanimously in 2026 and awaits the Governor's signature.
-The Department of Health has separately begun its own rulemaking toward the same end, with an effective date expected before the end of 2026.
+Not yet officially, but legislation (A.11328/S.10340) would add it to the reportable disease list.
+It passed the Assembly and Senate unanimously in 2026 and awaits the Governor's signature.
+The Department of Health has separately begun similar rulemaking, expected by the end of 2026.

 What is alpha-gal syndrome and how do you get it?

 It's a delayed allergic reaction to galactose-alpha-1,3-galactose, a sugar found in the meat of mammals.
-It's triggered by the bite of a lone star tick, which introduces the sugar into the bloodstream and can sensitize the immune system to it.
+A lone star tick bite introduces the sugar, sensitizing the immune system to it.
 Reactions to red meat then appear three to eight hours after eating, rather than immediately.

 Are lone star ticks established in Westchester County?

-New York doesn't yet publish county-level lone star tick or alpha-gal counts, which is the exact gap the new reporting law is meant to close.
-What's documented is that the tick's population has surged on Long Island to the south and established itself in 16 upstate counties, including Hudson Valley counties, to the north, putting Westchester between both expanding fronts.
+New York doesn't yet publish county-level lone star tick or alpha-gal counts.
+That's the exact gap the new reporting law is meant to close.
+The tick has surged on Long Island and in 16 upstate counties, boxing in Westchester.

 How do you know if you have alpha-gal syndrome?

-The clearest sign is a delayed reaction: hives, GI cramping, or swelling three to eight hours after eating beef, pork, lamb, or venison, especially following a known tick bite.
-A specific alpha-gal IgE blood test confirms it; standard allergy panels don't automatically include this test, so patients generally have to ask for it directly.
+The clearest sign is a delayed reaction, three to eight hours after eating red meat.
+Symptoms include hives, GI cramping, or swelling, especially after a known tick bite.
+A specific alpha-gal IgE blood test confirms it; standard panels don't include it, ask directly.

 Is there a cure for alpha-gal syndrome?

 No approved cure exists.
 Management is strict avoidance of mammalian meat and, in some cases, other mammal-derived products.
-Sensitivity can fade over time without new tick bites, but a fresh bite can reset or worsen the reaction.
+Sensitivity can fade without new bites, but a fresh bite can reset or worsen it.

 Sources